MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/azure-ai-search-with-user-authorization.png" alt-text="Architectural diagram showing that to secure the documents in Azure AI Search, each document includes user authentication, which is returned in the result set.":::

-Because the authorization isn't natively contained in Azure AI Search, when you change the users and their authroizations in Entra ID, you need to reindex the Search service with new user information you provide.
+Because the authorization isn't natively contained in Azure AI Search, when you change the users and their authorizations in Entra ID, you need to reindex the Search service with new user information you provide.

 ## Prerequisites